Board of Directors

-Stephen Bear (Toronto) served as a Senior Partner of McKinsey & Company until his retirement in April 2013.
-Mr Bear has served as a board member of the Princess Margaret Cancer Foundation (including as Chair of the Board), Street Kids International, the Foreign Investment Advisory Committee to the Seoul government in Korea, and as a member of the United Way of Toronto Cabinet.
+Stephen Bear (Toronto) served as a Senior Partner of McKinsey & Company including leading McKinsey’s offices in Korea and Canada prior to his retirement in April 2013.
+Stephen has served as a board member of the Princess Margaret Cancer Foundation (including as Chair of the Board), Vice Chairman of Street Kids International, Chairman of the Foreign Investment Advisory Committee to the Seoul government in Korea, and as a member of the United Way of Toronto Cabinet.
+He currently sits on the board of Weizman Canada.
 At The Terry Fox Foundation, Stephen offers his consulting experience and his background in serving many boards.

-Angela Carmichael (Dartmouth) is President of FleishmanHillard HighRoad.
-With over 20 years of communications experience, she understands the value of building successful partnerships and solid storytelling for communications success.
+Angela Carmichael (Nova Scotia) is President of FleishmanHillard HighRoad.
+With over 25 years of communications experience, she understands the value of building successful partnerships and solid storytelling for communications success.
 A cancer survivor, Angela is a direct beneficiary of the Terry Fox Foundation work and shares Terry’s vision to live in a world free of cancer.
-She and her family are active Terry Fox run participants and fundraisers.
+Angela splits her time between Nova Scotia and Toronto and she and her family are active Terry Fox run participants and fundraisers.

 Chair, Audit & Finance Committee